LibrariesHacked/api-librarydata/README.md

 # Library data API

-A Node JS API to provide UK public library data for library applications.
+An API to provide UK public library data for easy use in library applications.

 ## Getting Started